-If the activity index determined exceeds the permissible level of 1, the manufacturer or importer must notify the competent authority immediately.
+If the activity index determined exceeds the permissible level of 1, the manufacturer or the person placing the product on the market must notify the competent authority immediately.
 Within one month of such notification, the competent authority can then order measures to ensure that the reference level is adhered to when the construction product is used for buildings featuring indoor spaces regularly occupied by people or prohibit its use (cf. Section 135(3) StrlSchG).
 The construction product may only be placed on the market after the one-month period has expired or in compliance with the measures ordered by the competent authority.

-The obligated party, i.e. the manufacturer or importer, must also inform those involved in construction about the restrictions that have been ordered.
-If these persons are not known, the construction product must be provided with accompanying documents indicating the applicable use restrictions (cf. Section 135(4) StrlSchG).
+The obligated party, i.e. the manufacturer or the person placing the product on the market, must also inform those involved in construction about the restrictions that have been ordered.
+If the persons involved are not known, the construction product must be provided with accompanying documents indicating the applicable use restrictions (cf. Section 135(4) StrlSchG).